geekvi/hcSampleMD/README.md

 Once this app is deployed these are the expected relartionships

+**NOTE:** This app is WIP, further dependency examples are being added ongoing, we are also testing with Dreamhouseapp

 - **Widget__c-Widget Layout** (Layout) references **Widget__c** (Custom Object)
 - **Account-Account Layout** (Layout) references **AccountInfo** (Visualforce Page)
 - **AccountInfo** (Visualforce Page) references **Account** (Standard Object)